interep-project/reputation-service/README.md

 $ cd contracts && yarn deploy:mocks --network localhost
 ```

-3. Give your address some ETH for gas
+3. If it is necessary give your address some ETH for gas:

 ```bash
 $ npx hardhat faucet YOUR_ADDRESS --network localhost